How to vote

 Find more information about voting in person (external link).

 If you'd prefer to vote by post instead of going to a polling station you need to apply for a postal vote.
-Application forms are available to order online or by phone.
+Application forms are available below.
 Please remember that there is a last day for us to receive applications to vote by post.
 The deadline is at 5.00pm 11 working days before an election.

 Postal votes can be sent anywhere, either inside or outside the UK (if, for example, you are going on holiday).
 Please remember to take into account postal delivery times especially if the address is outside the UK.